-College and Medical Expenses in DuPage County
+College and Medical Expenses Lawyers in DuPage County, Illinois

-Naperville Attorneys for Post-Divorce Matters
+Reliable Attorneys for Post-Divorce Matters in Naperville, IL

 A growing minority of states, including Illinois, may require divorced parents to share college expenses in some way, shape or form.
 Most divorce decrees in Illinois, unless the children are already at college age, contain a reservation clause, which states that postsecondary educational expenses will be divided at a later date.
 The judge then has the power to apportion costs between the parents if appropriate.